 The layout has 2.1 scale miles of track and is electrically divided into sections.
 There are currently 50 turnouts (points) and a scale 48 foot diameter turntable.
 Two turnouts are for future bridge/trestle access to similar narrow gauge layouts.
 A circuit of the layout is 22 feet long, and 5 circuits make a scale mile (110 feet).
-An electric Dual Cab Control system enables any two engines to be run independently.
-Since the November 2014 Show the original 2 ampere Dual Cab system has been replaced by a 5 ampere one.
-The extra power will enable larger/articulated engines to be run on the layout as well as allowing double-heading and/or banking of trains to be performed.
+An electric Dual Cab Control system enables any two engines to be run independently and there is sufficient power to permit either double-heading or banking of trains when required.

-The layout shown features metallic ores brought down from the Silverton area for smelting at Durango, coal for the smelter brought from the Durango City Coal Mine, lumber hauled from the Posta forests for the Durango Sawmills, livestock movements (sheep from Silverton, beef cattle and horses from Farmington) and the general traffic arising from Denver, Farmington and the Rio Grande Southern line.
+The layout shown features metallic ores brought down from the Silverton area for smelting at Durango, coal for the smelter brought from the Durango City Coal Mine, lumber hauled from the Posta forests for the Durango Sawmills, livestock movements (sheep from Silverton, beef cattle and horses from Farmington) and the general traffic arising from Denver, Farmington, Ridgway and the electric trolley line out to Animas.